danwilliams/standards-rs/README.md

 The general development process should go something like this:

-  1. Write your Rust code, using idiomatic approaches, and obeying the Dotfive coding standards.
+  1. Write your Rust code, using idiomatic approaches, and obeying our coding standards.
   2. Write documentation for all new code you produce, in line with the requirements in this document.
   3. Ensure that you have complete test coverage for your additions or changes.